Dr Daniel Edmiston

 - Position: Lecturer in Sociology and Social Policy

-- Areas of expertise: political economy of welfare; social citizenship and inequality; welfare pluralism; public service reform; inequalities
+- Areas of expertise: social innovation; poverty and inequality; social impact investment; welfare; citizenship; public service reform; social security and activation policy

 - Email: D.Edmiston@leeds.ac.uk